huikang-tmp-workspace/resume/index.md

 - Designed and implemented metrics to illustrate the accuracy of proposed methods
 - Optimized and parallelised routine calculation pipelines with PySpark
+- Collaborated on repositories through a code review process with supervisors
 - Technical domains: python pandas matplotlib pyspark, git, unit tests, bash

 **2359 Media**
 `Dec 2018 - Sep 2019`<br>